 A federal regulation that required even recreational drones to register with the FAA was struck down in May.
 The federal court of appeals said federal law clearly prohibits the FAA from regulating model aircraft.

-Possible torts are nuisance, invasion of privacy, and trespass.
+Possible torts are a nuisance, invasion of privacy, and trespass.
 Like with a car accident, you could sue for money damages.
 Unlike car accidents, if it’s a continuing problem, you could also sue for an order to make it stop.

-Trespass would require invasion of your airspace, but nuisance and invasion of privacy could result just from noise and spying from off your property.
+Trespass would require invasion of your airspace, but nuisance and invasion of privacy could result just from the noise and spying from off your property.